ErpNetDocs/webclient/navigators/guide/update-records.md

 ![picture](../pictures/update-records-function1.png)

-8. In the confirmation dialog, click Update to start the operation.
+8. In the confirmation dialog, click OK to start the operation.

 ![picture](../pictures/update-records-function2.png)